 The skills that philosophy majors gain during their college courses provide value for the rest of their professional lives.
 Below are five skills that philosophy students develop through their education.

-While this skill is typically associated with artists, writers, and musicians, thinking philosophically requires imagination and mental dexterity.
-Forming and expanding upon original thoughts is a vital skill; philosophy requires one to analyze, question, and argue different perspectives.
+While creativity is typically associated with artists, writers, and musicians, thinking philosophically requires imagination and mental dexterity.
+Philosophy requires students to analyze, question, and argue different perspectives.

 - Information Management

 Developing information management skills can boost productivity in all areas of life.
 Conducting research, studying, and completing assignments all rely on efficiently accessing relevant information.

 Nearly every industry can benefit from professionals with excellent writing skills.
 Sharp writing skills help individuals express complex information in a more precise manner.

 Philosophy ponders knowledge, reality, and existence.
 People often use philosophy to understand, analyze, and respond to issues in these areas, both great and small.
 Problem-solving skills become invaluable in the course of these complex discussions and debates.